isc-projects/kea/doc/sphinx/arm/security.rst

 - HMAC-SHA384
 - HMAC-SHA512

-See :ref:`d2-tsig-key-list-config` for an up to date list.
+See :ref:`d2-tsig-key-list-config` Section for an up to date list.

 Kea uses SHA256 to calculate DHCID records.
 This is irrelevant from the cryptography perspective, as the DHCID record is only used to generate unique identifiers for two devices that may have been assigned the same IP address at different times.

 Raw socket support
 ------------------

 In principle, Kea DHCPv4 uses raw sockets to receive traffic from clients.
 The difficulty is with receiving packets from devices that don't have an IPv4 address yet.
 When dealing with direct traffic (where both client and server are connected to the same link, not separated by relays), the kernel normally drops the packet as the source IP address is 0.0.0.0.
 Therefore Kea needs to open raw sockets to be able to receive this traffic.

 However, this is not necessary if all the traffic is coming via relays, which is often the case in many networks.
 In that case normal UDP sockets can be used instead.
 There is a `dhcp-socket-type` parameter that controls that behavior.

 The default is to permit raw socket usage, as it is most versatile.

 When using raw sockets, Kea is able to receive raw layer 2 packet, bypassing most firewalls (including iptables).
 This effectively means that when raw sockets are used, the iptables can't be used to block DHCP traffic.
 This is a design choice of the Linux kernel.

 Kea can be switched to use UDP sockets.
 This will work when only relayed traffic (via relays) is received.
 It will not work for directly connected devices.
 While Kea is running with UDP sockets, iptables are working properly.

 Remote Administrative Access
 ----------------------------

 Kea's Control Agent (CA) exposes a REST API over HTTP or HTTPS (HTTP over TLS).
 The CA is an optional feature that is disabled by default, but it is very popular.
 When enabled, it listens on loopback address (127.0.0.1 or ::1) by default, unless configured otherwise.
-See :ref:`tls` section about protecting the TLS traffic.
+See :ref:`tls` Section about protecting the TLS traffic.
 Limiting the incoming connections with a firewall, such as iptables, is generally a good idea.

 Note that in HA (High Availability) deployments, DHCP partners connect to each other using CA connection.

 Authentication for REST API
 ---------------------------

-Kea 1.9.0 added support for basic HTTP authentication [RFC7617](https://tools.ietf.org/html/rfc7617) to control access for incoming REST commands over HTTP.
+Kea 1.9.0 added support for basic HTTP authentication `RFC 7617 <https://tools.ietf.org/html/rfc7617>`_ to control access for incoming REST commands over HTTP.
 The credentials (username, password) are stored in a local Kea configuration file on disk.
 The username is logged with the API command so it is possible to determine which authenticated user performed each command.
 The basic HTTP authentication is weak on its own as there are known dictionary attacks, but those attacks require man-in-the-middle to get access to the HTTP traffic.
 That can be eliminated by using basic HTTP authentication only over TLS.
-In fact, if possible, using client cerificates for TLS is better than using basic HTTP authentication.
+In fact, if possible, using client certificates for TLS is better than using basic HTTP authentication.

-Kea 1.9.2 introduced a new `auth` hook point.
-With this new hook point it is now possible to develop an external hook library to extend the access controls, integrate with another authentication authority or add role-based access control to the Control Agent.
+Kea 1.9.2 introduced a new ``auth`` hook point.
+With this new hook point, it is possible to develop an external hook library to extend the access controls, integrate with another authentication authority, or add role-based access control to the Control Agent.

 Kea processes
 =============

-The following sections discuss various aspects of Kea as project and how the team handles vulnerabilities, testing and other related aspects.
+The following sections discuss various aspects of Kea as a project and how the team handles vulnerabilities, testing, and other related aspects.

 Vulnerability Handling
 ----------------------

 ISC is an experienced and active participant in the industry standard vulnerability disclosure process and maintains accurate documentation on our process and vulnerabilities in ISC software.
 Any critical vulnerabilities (those that score >5.0 on CVSSv3) are publicly disclosed and documented and reported to Mitre/CERT.

 In case of a security vulnerability in Kea, ISC will notify support customers ahead of the public disclosure, and will provide a patch and/or updated installer package that remediates the vulnerability.

 When security update is published, both source code and the native (DEB, RPM and APK) packages are published on the same day.
 This helps taking leverage of the native Linux mechanisms (such as Debian's and Ubuntu's apt or RedHat's dnf) to update quickly.

 Code quality and testing
 ------------------------

 Kea undergoes extensive tests during its development.
 The following is an excerpt from all the processes that are used to ensure adequate code quality:

 - Each line of code goes through a formal review before it is accepted.
 The review process is documented and available publicly.
 - Roughly 50% of the source code is dedicated to unit tests.
 As of Dec.
 2020, there are over 6000 unit tests and the number is growing with most completed tickets.
 There is a requirement that every new piece of code has to come with unit tests before it is accepted.
 - There are around 1500 system tests available that test Kea.
 Those simulate correct and invalid situations, covering network packets (mostly DHCP, but also DNS, HTTP, HTTPS and others), command-line usage, API calls, database interactions, scripts and more.
 - There are performance tests with over 80 scenarios that test Kea overall performance and resiliency to various levels of traffic, measuring various metrics (latency, leases per seconds, packets per seconds, CPU usage, memory utilization and others).
 - Kea uses CI (Continuous Integration).
 This means that great majority of tests (all unit and system tests, and in some cases also performance tests) are run for every commit.
 Many lighter tests are ran on branches, before the code is even accepted.
 - Negative testing.
 Many unit and system tests check for negative scenarios, such as incomplete, broken, truncated packets, API commands, configuration files, incorrect sequences (such as sending packets in invalid order) and more.
-- Kea team uses many tools that perform automatic code quality checks, such as danger or our own internal sanity checkers.
-- Kea team uses static code analyzers: Coverity Scan, shellcheck, danger.
+- Kea team uses many tools that perform automatic code quality checks, such as danger or our own internal sanity checkers. - Kea team uses static code analyzers: Coverity Scan, shellcheck, danger.
 - Kea team uses dynamic code analyzers: Valgrind, Thread Sanitizer (TSAN).

 Fuzz testing
 ------------

-Kea team has a process for running fuzz testing, using [AFL](https://github.com/google/AFL).
+Kea team has a process for running fuzz testing, using `AFL <https://github.com/google/AFL>`_.
 There are two modes which are run.
 First fuzzes incoming packets, effectively throwing millions of mostly broken packets at Kea per day.
 The second mode fuzzes configuration structures and forces Kea to attempt to load them.
 Those two modes are being run continuously since around 2018.
 The input seeds (the data being used to generate or "fuzz" other input) are changed every once in a while.

 Release integrity
 -----------------

 Software releases are signed with PGP, and distributed via the ISC web site, which is itself DNSSEC-signed, so you can be confident the software has not been tampered with.

 Bus Factor
 ----------

-According to [coreinfrastructure](https://bestpractices.coreinfrastructure.org/), a "bus factor" or a "truck factor" is the minimum number of project members that have to suddenly disappear from a project ("hit by a bus") before the project stalls due to lack of knowledgeable or competent personnel.
-It's hard to estimate precisely, but the bus factor for Kea is somewhere around
-5. As of 2021, there are 6 core developers and 2 QA engineers, with many more additional persons getting involved frequently (product manager, support team, IT, etc).
+According to `Core Infrastructure project <https://bestpractices.coreinfrastructure.org/>`_, a "bus factor" or a "truck factor" is the minimum number of project members that have to suddenly disappear from a project ("hit by a bus") before the project stalls due to lack of knowledgeable or competent personnel.
+It's hard to estimate precisely, but the bus factor for Kea is somewhere around 5.
+As of 2021, there are 6 core developers and 2 QA engineers, with many more additional persons getting involved frequently (product manager, support team, IT, etc).
 The team is dispersed around the US and Europe.